aza0092/COMP-3700-Project/Course project - Iteration 2 - Implementation and testing/README.txt

 - initial users can be found in the application class
 - if there is an error in database, please delete the "storenew" file. once the program is started, it will automatically create the file again
 - password for a new user created is in the storenew file. it can be changed anytime.
+- if there is any issue with the images, create a source folder and add "manager.png" and "cashier.png" images to that folder